SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 4. Select the client used in the SSO configuration.
 5. Set the **Backchannel Logout URL** field to "https://mytenant.{{< domain-c8y >}}/user/logout/oidc".

-To use the single logout feature follow these steps:
+To use the global logout feature follow these steps:

 1. Go to the administrator console.
 2. Select the realm used in the SSO configuration for the tenant.